Oculomotor Abnormalities in a Sheep (Ovis aries) Model of Huntington's Disease: Towards a Biomarker for Assessing Therapeutic Efficacy

 Abstract

-Huntington’s disease (HD) is characterised by a loss of control of motor function that causes the presence of abnormal eye movements at early stages.
+Background: Huntington’s disease (HD) is characterized by a loss of control of motor function that causes the presence of abnormal eye movements at early stages.

-Here we measured eye movements in a sheep (Ovis aries) model of HD using a purpose-built, head-mounted sheep oculometer.
-This device allows us to measure saccades in sheep without the need for either behavioural training or head fixation.
+Methods: We measured eye movements in a transgenic sheep (Ovis aries) model of HD using a purpose-built, head-mounted sheep oculometer.
+This allows us to measure saccades without the need for either behavioral training or head fixation.
 At the age of testing (6 years old), the HD sheep were pre-manifest.
+We used 21 sheep (11 HD, 10 normal).

-We found small but significant differences in eye movements between normal (control) and HD sheep during vestibular ocular reflex (VOR)- and vestibular-based post-rotational nystagmus (PRN)-based tests.
+Results: We found small but significant differences in eye movements between normal (control) and HD sheep during vestibular ocular reflex (VOR)- and vestibular post-rotational nystagmus (PRN)-based tests.

-Two measures were identified that could distinguish normal from HD sheep; these were the number of PRN oscillations when tested in the dark and the gain (eye movement to head movement ratio) during the VOR when tested in the light.
-This is the first study, to our knowledge, in which eye movements have been quantified in sheep.
+Conclusions: Two measures were identified that could distinguish normal from HD sheep; the number of PRN oscillations when tested in the dark and the gain (eye movement to head movement ratio) during the VOR when tested in the light.
+To our knowledge, this is the first study in which eye movements have been quantified in sheep.
 It demonstrates the feasibility of measuring and quantifying human-relevant eye movements in this species.
-The HD-relevant deficits show that even in 'premanifest' sheep there are measurable signs of neurological dysfunction that are characterised by loss of control of eye movements.
+The HD-relevant deficits show that even in ‘premanifest’ sheep there are measurable signs of neurological dysfunction that are characterized by loss of control of eye movements.

 Original languageEnglish